 Lewisohn describes their overdubs as “John and Paul handclapping, coughing, sputtering and slipping in the odd vocal reminiscent of Bluebottle in 'The Goon Show,'” this impersonation being heard in “Part 4.”
 “Part 5” primarily features Lennon's indecipherable British statesman's voice, described by musicologist Alan Pollack as sounding like “White Fang” from the American Soupy Sales TV show.
 After three mono mixes were made of this tomfoolery, the third being deemed the best, the song was once again delegated to the archives for future release.

 History shows, however, this was not to be.
-There are at least two possible reasons why this single never got released, the first being that the other Beatles objected to these tracks being designated as a “Plastic Ono Band” record.
-The second more plausible reason is that both of these songs were registered as “Lennon / McCartney” compositions and featured other Beatles than John on them.
+There are at least two possible reasons why this single was never released, the first being that the other Beatles objected to these tracks being designated as a “Plastic Ono Band” record.
+A second and more plausible reason might have been that both of these songs were registered as “Lennon / McCartney” compositions and featured Beatles other than John on them.
 Since an arrangement was made so that Beatles singles would be released with the Apple label on them even though the group was licensed through the parent company EMI, Capitol Records being the EMI distributor for Beatles releases in America, their singles would be issued with a Capitol catalog number.
 Since John had just announced his desire to sever ties with The Beatles, he undoubtedly didn't want the artist to be listed as “The Beatles” on this single, nor did he want the hassle of dealing with EMI over distribution issues.
 In any event, even though the mother plates were already made for pressing this single and test pressings were made, this release was put “on hold” as of December 1st, 1969 and remained that way.

 However, John was going to get “You Know My Name (Look Up The Number)” released one way or the other.
 If EMI was insisting that it be issued as a Beatles track and not under the “Plastic Ono Band” name, as was most likely the case, John found a way to do so.
 On March 6th, 1970, the song “Let It Be” was finally released as a single in preparation for the movie and soundtrack album of the same name that was due to debut in May of that year.

 It appears that George Martin and Geoff Emerick didn't think Beatles' fans would be interested to hear this track as originally intended and cut it short for our sakes, possibly not being acquainted with what was actually released back in 1970.
 Personally, I think this was a huge blunder on their part, most fans of the song being very entertained by the Lennon / McCartney humor from the original single and desiring to hear more.
-At least this was in stereo for the first time and, with a little ingenuity, true Beatles fans could be able to piece something together on their own to hear how John and Paul originally conceived of the song.
+At least this was in stereo for the first time and, with a little ingenuity, true Beatles fans would now be able to piece something together on their own to hear how John and Paul originally envisioned the song.
 These fan edits can be heard in bootlegs and online to this day.